pauhmolins/iot-connectivity-project/README.md

 ### Weather station

-Our setup for the weather station (built around an ESP32-based board with sensors) consists of the following components:
+Our exact setup for the weather station (built around two ESP32-based board with sensors) consists of the following components:
 - Hardware
-  - A Heltec Wifi Lora 32 v2 board
+  - Two Heltec Wifi Lora 32 v2 boards
     - In Windows, you may have to install USB drivers for the board available [here](https://docs.keyestudio.com/projects/Arduino/en/latest/windowsCP2102.html).
   - A DHT11 temperature and humidity sensor
 - Software
   - Arduino IDE version 2.3.6
     - Board ``Heltec WiFi LoRa 32(V2)`` included in version ``3.1.3`` of the `esp32` package by Espressif Systems
-  - Additional libraries:
+  - Additional libraries common to both modules:
-    - [`PubSubClient`](http://pubsubclient.knolleary.net/) (version ``2.8``) by Nick O'Leary for MQTT communication
-    - [`DHT sensor library`](https://github.com/adafruit/DHT-sensor-library) (version ``1.4.6``) by Adafruit for interfacing with the DHT11 sensor
+    - [`ESP8266 and ESP32 OLED driver for SSD1306 displays`](https://github.com/ThingPulse/esp8266-oled-ssd1306) (version ``4.6.1``) by ThingPulse for controlling the OLED display
     - [`ArduinoJson`](https://arduinojson.org/?utm_source=meta&utm_medium=library.properties) (version ``7.4.1``) by Benoit Blanchon for JSON serialization
+    - [`Lora`](https://github.com/sandeepmistry/arduino-LoRa) (version ``0.8.0``) by Sandeep Mistry for LoRa communication
+  - Additional libraries unique to one of the modules:
+    - [`DHT sensor library`](https://github.com/adafruit/DHT-sensor-library) (version ``1.4.6``) by Adafruit for interfacing with the DHT11 sensor in the primary module
-    - [`ESP8266 and ESP32 OLED driver for SSD1306 displays`](https://github.com/ThingPulse/esp8266-oled-ssd1306) (version ``4.6.1``) by ThingPulse for controlling the OLED display
+    - [`PubSubClient`](http://pubsubclient.knolleary.net/) (version ``2.8``) by Nick O'Leary for MQTT communication in the secondary module

 The setup steps are as follows:
 1. Install the Arduino IDE.
-2. Connect the DHT11 sensor to the Heltec Wifi Lora 32 v2 board:
+2. Connect the DHT11 sensor to the primary Heltec Wifi Lora 32 v2 board:
    - ``VCC`` pin to the board's ``3.3V`` pin
    - ``GND`` pin to the board's ``GND`` pin
    - ``DATA`` pin to ``GPIO27`` on the board (or any other GPIO, but make sure to adjust the code accordingly)
-3. Connect the Heltec Wifi Lora 32 v2 board to your computer via USB.
+3. Connect the primary Heltec Wifi Lora 32 v2 board to your computer via USB.
 4. Open the Arduino IDE and select the correct board and port.
 5. Open the sketch at [`iot-connectivity-project-primary.ino`](iot-connectivity-project-primary/iot-connectivity-project-primary.ino).
+6. Repeat steps 3-5 for the secondary Heltec Wifi Lora 32 v2 board, but open the sketch at [`iot-connectivity-project-secondary.ino`](iot-connectivity-project-secondary/iot-connectivity-project-secondary.ino).
-6. Adjust the WiFi credentials and MQTT broker settings in the code as described below.
+7. Adjust the WiFi credentials and MQTT broker settings in the code as described below (secondary module only).
-7. Ensure the WiFi access point is available and the MQTT broker is running (see the previous section for details on setting up the broker and web dashboard).
+8. Ensure the WiFi access point is available and the MQTT broker is running and accessible from that network (see the previous section for details on setting up the broker and web dashboard).
-8. Install the necessary libraries (if not already installed).
+9. Install the necessary libraries (if not already installed).
-9. Upload the code to the ESP32 board.
+10. Upload each sketch to the corresponding board.

 > IMPORTANT: There's a [reported issue](https://github.com/arduino/arduino-ide/issues/2685) with the currently latest ``esp32`` board by Espressif Systems (version 3.2.0) that causes a compilation error.
 > To fix it, you need to make sure to downgrade the board to version 3.1.3 in the Arduino IDE.

 #### WiFi and MQTT configuration

-The WiFi credentials and MQTT broker IP and port are defined in code, adjust appropriately in file [`iot-connectivity-project-primary.ino`](iot-connectivity-project-primary/iot-connectivity-project-primary.ino):
+The WiFi credentials and MQTT broker IP and port are defined in code, adjust appropriately in file [`iot-connectivity-project-secondary.ino`](iot-connectivity-project-secondary/iot-connectivity-project-secondary.ino):

 ```cpp
 ...